Anxiety Counseling at LifePathsHelp with anxiety, panic attacks and other anxiety-related problems.

 A low level of anxiety is quite normal in many situations such as a job interview or public speaking.
 It can be a problem however when it gets in the way of functioning well in life.

-Anxiety problems can take many forms, such as anxiety attacks, panic attacks, or phobias.
-Obsessive compulsive behaviors are related to anxiety, but information about that is detailed on a separate page at this site.
+Anxiety problems can take many forms, such as anxiety attacks, panic attacks, obsessive-compulsive disorder, post-traumatic stress, or phobias.

 Symptoms of Anxiety

 Anxiety can be very different from person to person.
-There are likely to be physical symptoms, just some of these are sweating, shaking hands, pounding heart, headache, fatigue, or stomach upset.
-The symptoms associated with anxiety or panic attacks will be more severe.
-Emotionally, some of the things that may happen are difficulty concentrating, feeling irritable, being hyper-vigilant (constantly being on the alert for danger), or feelings of dread or tension.
+There are likely to be physical symptoms, and some of these are sweating, shaking hands, pounding heart, headache, fatigue, or stomach upset.
+The symptoms associated with panic attacks will be more severe.
+Emotionally and cognitively, some of the things that may happen are difficulty concentrating, feeling irritable, being hyper-vigilant (constantly being on the alert for danger), or feelings of dread or tension.

 If you are dealing with anxiety, you have many options available to help you feel better such as working with a counselor, medication, or if you choose there are some skills you can develop on your own as well.

 Self-Help Strategies for Dealing with Anxiety

 Self-help strategies include developing relaxation skills.
 In counseling people that are dealing with anxiety, we discuss different methods of relaxation which can be deep breathing exercises, guided imagery (there are some good guided imagery recordings available for purchase at the website for Health Journeys), taking a walk, prayer, medication, and more.
 Not every method of relaxation works for everyone so sometimes you may need to try a few ideas before you hit on one that works well for you.
 You may also be interested in taking a look at our self care client handout for more ideas.